xylian86/xylian86.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I will join CS@UIUC as a PhD student in 2024Fall.
+I will join CS@UIUC as a PhD student in 2024 Fall.
 See you in the cornfields!